Overview

 Resolution Without a Trial

-Weinberg Wheeler Hudgins Gunn & Dial’s Alternative Dispute Resolution (ADR) Practice Group acknowledges that some civil cases are best resolved without a trial.
-ADR occurs without a judge or jury, and instead relies upon the services of a third party, trained in alternative forms of dispute resolution, who facilitates settlement discussions and strategies on behalf of the opposing parties.
+Weinberg Wheeler Hudgins Gunn & Dial’s Alternative Dispute Resolution (ADR) Practice Group understands that some civil cases are best resolved without a courtroom trial.
+ADR occurs without a judge or jury, and instead relies upon the services of a third party, trained in alternative forms of dispute resolution, who facilitates settlement discussions and strategies on behalf of the opposing parties or who makes a binding ruling if the parties consent to the same.

 The firm’s experience in complex commercial litigation and personal injury cases allows the Group’s attorneys to advise clients on whether a trial or alternative form of resolution is more beneficial.
 An alternative to trial may be advisable in a broad spectrum of civil disputes, which may include personal injuries, commercial disputes, construction disputes or professional liability.